 - Get Here Early!

-With parking limited in other parts of the High Peaks Wilderness due to the ongoing coronavirus pandemic, we expect many parking areas to fill quickly this summer, including the one here at the Heart Lake Program Center.
+We expect many parking areas to fill quickly this summer, including the one here at the Heart Lake Program Center.
 In summers past, our lots typically filled up before 7am on weekends and before 9am on weekdays.
 We strongly recommend arriving early if you want to park at the trailhead here on our property.

 Due to the volume of traffic we do not allow buses, waiting for a spot to open up or driving in to look for a spot.
 Our hardworking staff are constantly checking the parking lots for available spaces.
 Parking is only permitted on our property in the lots located next to the High Peaks Information Center.